AUTOMATIC1111/stable-diffusion-webui/DIFFUSERS.md

   > Checkpoint /home/vlado/dev/automatic/models/Stable-diffusion/best/absolutereality_v1.safetensors has both EMA and non-EMA weights.
   > In this conversion only the EMA weights are extracted.
 If you want to instead extract the non-EMA weights (useful to continue fine-tuning), please make sure to remove the `--extract_ema` flag.
 - do you have plans to implement [Restart](https://github.com/vladmandic/automatic/issues/1537) sampler in diffusers?
-- scheduler config is really difficult to work with as its not possible to see which params each scheduler defines ahead of time and if passing params it doesn't have, it will result in runtime error

 ## Update